hazasite/GhostTyper/README.md

 ## 📥 How to Install

 1. Go to the [Latest Release](https://github.com/hazasite/GhostTyper/releases/latest).
-2. Download `GhostTyper Setup 1.0.1.exe`.
+2. Download `GhostTyper Setup x.x.x.exe`.
 3. Run the installer and follow the steps.
 4. Start typing smarter!